FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 *Figure 100.
 Super.out Example.*

-It is OK to have super critical channel cross sections.
+It is OK to have super critical channel cross-sections.
 If the file reported grid elements that should not be super critical, check the following:

-- Check overly steep bedslope between cross sections.
+- Check overly steep bedslope between cross-sections.

 - Increasing the roughness.

 - Using shallow n adjustments.

-- Improving transitional cross sections with better interpolations.
+- Improving transitional cross-sections with better interpolations.

 Overbank flow
 -------------